 The only equipment you need to worry about are your student payloads (see below).
 We will take care of the rest!

 We use helium instead of hydrogen since it is much less dangerous.
 Typically, we will rent two large, high-pressure helium cylinders (or “tanks”), either K-size (200 cubic ft) or T-size (300 cubic ft).
 Each of these steel tanks is over 4 feet tall, 9 inches in diameter, and weighs more than 120 pounds.
 Needless to say, they should be handled with care!

 The vast majority of the time, we provide the helium for the launch.
 On rare occasions, the teacher’s school has either provided or offered to pay for the helium.
 Although we welcome such offers, we certainly do not require our host schools to do this.
 Indeed, our annual budget accounts for the helium we purchase for these launches.
-As of 2020, the cost to rent helium tanks in Wyoming for a single launch can be quite high, in excess of $150/tank.
+The cost to rent helium tanks in Wyoming for a single launch can be quite high, often in excess of $200/tank.